-One of the more fluid and majestic things you’ll ever see in a gym are well-executed medicine ball throws.
+Well-executed medicine ball throws are one of the more fluid and majestic things you’ll ever see in a gym.

-There’s something about seeing the body move with both precision and savagery that inspires me.
-I think the intersection of these two roads is where real mastery lies.
+There is something about seeing the body move with both savagery and precision that inspires me.
+I believe at the intersection of these two roads, this is where real mastery lies.

 As far as ROI, you get co-ordination, high-speed muscle activation, maintain or enhance reactive strength, and the ability to own your place against shifting postural disturbances.

-Shift from the outside foot to the inside foot, from the ground through the hip, trunk and out through the upper limbs.
+- Shift from the outside foot to the inside foot.
+Drive into the ground through the hip, trunk and out through the upper limbs.

 - It’s sequential like a whip.
 Each segment accelerating the next.